Oppo Reno2

 Oppo Reno2 is a line of Android smartphones manufactured by Oppo as the successor to the Oppo Reno series.
 Launched on 28 August 2019 in India, it comprises the Oppo Reno2, Reno2 F, and Reno2 Z. Like their flagship predecessors, the Reno2 phones feature pop-up selfie cameras to provide edge-to-edge displays.

 Specifications

 Hardware

-The OPPO Reno2 is powered by 2x2.2 GHz octa-core processor with Qualcomm Snapdragon 730G chipset, and has 8GB of RAM and 256GB of storage.
+The Oppo Reno2 is powered by 2x2.2 GHz octa-core processor with Qualcomm Snapdragon 730G chipset, and has 8 GB of RAM and 256 GB of storage.
 It operates on ColorOS 6.1 which is a customized version of Android 9 Pie.
-The front shark fin pop-up selfie camera is 16MP, and there are 4 rear cameras including a 48MP main camera, 8MP wide angle lens, 13MP telephoto lens, and a 2MP mono lens.
-The OPPO Reno2 features a 4000mAh battery and is powered by VOOC flash charge 3.0.
+The front shark fin pop-up selfie camera is 16 MP, and there are 4 rear cameras, including a 48 MP main camera, 8 MP wide-angle lens, 13 MP telephoto lens, and a 2 MP mono lens.
+The Oppo Reno2 features a 4000 mAh battery and is powered by VOOC flash charge 3.0.